ever-co/ever-gauzy/packages/plugins/integration-ai-ui/README.md

 # @gauzy/plugin-integration-ai-ui

 This library was generated with [Nx](https://nx.dev).
+It contains the AI Integration UI Plugin for the Gauzy platform.

-# Features
+## Features

 - **Integration AI UI Plugin:** Provides a user-friendly interface for integrating AI capabilities into the Gauzy platform.

+## Building

+Run `nx build plugin-integration-ai-ui` to build the library.

 ## Running unit tests

 Run `nx test plugin-integration-ai-ui` to execute the unit tests.

-# Installation
+## Installation

 Install the Integration AI UI Plugin using your preferred package manager: